Research Spotlight: Comparing the GI Side Effects of Four Medications for Alcohol Use Disorder

 In some cases, a liver transplant may be considered.
 But you must complete a rehab program and go through alcohol detox before this is even a choice.

-Many people are embarrassed to tell their healthcare provider about their alcohol intake.
+Many people are embarrassed to tell their doctor about their alcohol intake.
 But there is help out there.
-So, it's important to discuss your alcohol intake truthfully with your provider.
+So, it's important to discuss your alcohol intake truthfully with your doctor.

 People with alcohol-induced liver disease are at increased risk of also having hepatitis C virus.
 Others have hepatitis B virus.
-Your provider will test you for both and treat you if needed.
+Your doctor will test you for both and treat you if needed.

 People with alcohol-induced liver disease are also at greater risk for liver cancer.